-Now that we are familiar with the various obstacles, it is time to look for possible solutions to improve accessibility.
+Now that we are familiar with the various obstacles, it is time to look for possible solutions to improve accessibility in education software development.

 One of the most important aspects is consistency.
 Consistency is always a core UX principle, but it pays dividends for users with disabilities.
 For example, finding an illogical home button is much more difficult when you can't see the screen.

 And it's not easy to have consistent experiences across different screens.
 You need the same experience with interfaces: be it sight, touch, or hearing, every user must be working with the same UX.

 Buttons and URLs don't have to be directly related to your screen content.
 Instead, actions should be clearly labeled and separated from the text.
 Changing the text style (like underlining/bold) should also clarify these points.